Advanced Yoga Postures:

 2. Lotus Pose

-Easy to see where it gets it's name, the lotus pose is one of the most well-known asanas in the world.
+Easy to see where it gets it’s name, Lotus pose is one of the most well-known asanas in the world.
 This iconic pose looks easy, but it is actually much harder to get into than most people think, and definitely ranks in the intermediate to advanced level.

 Lotus pose is used in meditation practice as well, but it is extremely useful for increasing hip and leg flexibility for your yoga practice.
 It is a type of restorative pose as well, because it can be held for a considerable amount of time.
 This asana benefits and works the hips, and ankles the most.